premprabhat/test/_index.md

 By the end of this learning path, you will be able to:

 * Install and run Nginx on your 64-bit Arm AWS EC2 instance
-* Setup basic static file server, setup a reverse proxy and an API gateway.
+* Setup basic static file server, setup a reverse proxy and an API gateway
-* Run a test with wrk2
+* Example to wget a file from server and curl to retrieve a static webpage

 ## Pre-requisites

-* An Amazon Web Services(AWS) account.
-* Some familiarity with launching and running EC2 instances in AWS is helpful but not necessary.
+* Physical machines or cloud nodes with Ubuntu installed.

 ## Sections